Remove the public beta by deleting the beta profile

 - Tap Remove Profile, then restart your device.

-When the next public version of iOS is available, install it to move back to a non-beta version of iOS.
-If an update is already available, you can install it by going to Settings > General > Software Update, but the iOS version must be later than the version you have.
+When the next public version of iOS or iPadOS is available, install it to move back to a non-beta version of iOS or iPadOS.
+If an update is already available, you can install it by going to Settings > General > Software Update, but the iOS or iPadOS version must be later than the version you have.

-If you don't want to wait for a software update to install a non-beta version of iOS, follow the steps to restore iOS.
+If you don't want to wait for a software update to install a non-beta version of iOS or iPadOS, follow the steps to restore iOS or iPadOS.